 If the overstay was for more than six months, the person is not permitted to return to the U.S. for three years.
 If the overstay was for a year or more, the person cannot return to the U.S. for 10 years.
 Even if the overstay was less than six months, the new visa may not be granted.

 If a visa is granted, the person may still be denied entry into the country if airport security sees that the person has been leaving and returning to the country using back-to-back visas.

-Meet with an immigration attorney to discuss these options and any other options that might be available in your situation.
+Meet with an immigration attorney near you to discuss these options and any other options that might be available in your situation.